robinhood/faust/docs/userguide/application.rst

         We use :keyword:`lambda` in the first example, and a generator expression in the latter example.
-This way you can safely import the module containing this app before the Django settings machinery is initialized.
+This way you can safely import the module containing this app without forcing the Django settings machinery to be initialized (i.e. settings imported).

     .. tip::

-        For manual control over autodiscovery, you can also use the :meth:`@discover` method.
+        For manual control over autodiscovery, you can also call the :meth:`@discover` method, manually.

-`origin`
-    :type: ``str``
-    :default: :const:`None`

-    This is automatically set when using the :option:`faust -A` option, and when using your app module as a script calling ``app.main()``,

-    The origin options defines the name of the module that the app is defined in.
-If you create your app in ``examples/simple.py``, then a good value will be "examples.simple" as that's how you'd locate the app on the command line.

 `avro_registry_url`
     :type: ``str``